srl-labs/sros-anysec-lab/README.md

 ANYSec is a Nokia technology that provides low-latency and line-rate native encryption for any transport (IP, MPLS, segment routing, Ethernet or VLAN), on any service, at any time and for any load conditions without impacting performance.

-This lab provides an Anysec demo (https://www.nokia.com/networks/technologies/fp5/) based on Nokia SROS FP5 vSIMs running at CLAB (https://containerlab.dev/).
+This lab provides an Anysec demo based on Nokia SROS FP5 (https://www.nokia.com/networks/technologies/fp5/) vSIMs running at CLAB (https://containerlab.dev/).

 ## Anysec Overview
-Anysec is a Nokia network encryption solution available with the new FP5 models in SROS 23.3R3 and 23.7R1.
+Anysec is a Nokia network encryption solution available with the new FP5 models in SROS 23.10R1.
-It is quantum safe, low-latency line-rate encryption, and aims to be the future network encryption standard in the industry.
+It is low-latency line-rate encryption, scalable, flexible and ensures a quantum-safe network encryption solution for the industry.
-It is a simple concept, it uses MacSec standards as the foundation and introduces the flexibility to offset the authentication and encription to allow L2, L2.5 and L3 encryption.
+It is a simple concept, based on MacSec standards as the foundation and introduces the flexibility to offset the authentication and encription to allow L2, L2.5 and L3 encryption.